garden-io/garden/docs/reference/providers/terraform.md

 [providers](#providers) > variables

 A map of variables to use when applying Terraform stacks.
-You can define these here, in individual `terraform` module configs, or you can place a `terraform.tfvars` file in each working directory.
+You can define these here, in individual `terraform` action configs, or you can place a `terraform.tfvars` file in each working directory.

 | Type     | Required |
 | -------- | -------- |